Ozonised/LCD-library-for-AVR/README.md

 # LCD-library-for-AVR
 ![LCD](/Images/Thumbnail.jpg)
 A Liquid Crystal Display(LCD) library for 8 * 1, 8 * 2 and 16 * 2 lcd for AVR microcontrollers by Microchip.
-This library runs the LCD is 4-bit mode.
-It has been tested on ATmega8 and ATmega328p mcu with a 16*2 lcd.
+This library drives the LCD in 4-bit mode.
 A list of supported display is given below.
 Check out the [examples](/examples) directory, contains example code on the various features, to get you started with this library.

 # Features: